pmndrs/zustand/docs/guides/immutable-state-and-merging.md

 nav: 5
 ---

-Like `useState`, we need to update state immutably.
+Like with React's `useState`, we need to update state immutably.

-Here's a typical example.
+Here's a typical example:

 ```jsx
 import create from 'zustand'